-Route 1X will continue to enhance regional connectivity by providing express commuter service between Wilsonville and downtown Salem.
-This service is provided through a joint effort between Wilsonville SMART and Salem-Keizer Cherriots, with SMART providing 16 daily trips and Cherriots providing ten.
-Service will continue to run every 30 minutes, Monday through Friday, from 5:00 a.m. - 10:00 a.m. and 3:00 p.m. - 7:00 p.m.
+Route 1X will continue to enhance regional connectivity by providing express commuter service between Wilsonville and Downtown Salem.
+This service is provided through a joint effort between Wilsonville SMART and Salem Cherriots, with SMART providing 16 daily trips and Cherriots providing ten.
+Service runs every 30 minutes, Monday through Friday, from 5:00 a.m. - 10:00 a.m. and 3:00 p.m. - 7:00 p.m.

-Given the large number of commuters moving in both directions, especially public employees who work in Salem, the 1X is a highly utilized service.
+Given the large numbers of commuters moving in both directions, especially public employees who work in Salem, the 1X is a highly utilized service.
 Public involvement has indicated that this service would be even more desirable if an additional morning and mid-day trip were added.
+At this time, service to Salem will stay the same; however, SMART will work to coordinate with Cherriots to possibly provide more service.
+If additional funding becomes available for SMART operations or Cherriots is willing to increase their service, adding morning or mid-day service on the 1X is one of the highest priorities.

-Public input also displayed a desire for commuter service to Keizer and Woodburn from Wilsonville.
-SMART recognizes the importance of this service, however, limited funding restricts SMART from providing this service in the near future.
+Public input also displayed a desire for commuting service from Keizer, Woodburn, and Wilsonville.
+SMART recognizes the importance of this service, however, limited funding will not allow for SMART to provide this service at this point in time.